Solvents & Industrial Byproducts

 How accurate is 3-Methylhippuric Acid (3MHA) testing?

 3MHA reflects recent or short‑term exposure rather than long‑term body burden because it is a rapidly excreted metabolite; therefore a single spot urine result shows recent uptake but not cumulative exposure over weeks or months.
-Accuracy is most influenced by sample timing relative to exposure, the laboratory method used (mass spectrometry–based methods give the most accurate and specific results), and consistent collection practices (timed or standardized spot samples, and correction for urine concentration such as creatinine or specific gravity).
+Accuracy is most influenced by sample timing relative to exposure, the laboratory method used (mass spectrometry–based methods give the helps assess and specific results), and consistent collection practices (timed or standardized spot samples, and correction for urine concentration such as creatinine or specific gravity).

 What happens if my 3-Methylhippuric Acid (3MHA) levels are outside the optimal or reference range?